Deganga: 2010 anti-Hindu riots

 The 2010 Deganga riots began on 6 September when a Muslim mob resorted to arson and violence on the Hindu localities of Deganga, Kartikpur and Beliaghata under the Deganga police station area.
 The violence began late in the evening and continued throughout the night into the next morning.
 The district police, Rapid Action Force all failed to stop the mob violence, Central Reserve Police Force was finally deployed.
 The Central Reserve Police Force staged a flag march on the Taki Road, while Islamist violence continued unabated in the interior villages off the Taki Road, till Wednesday in spite of army presence and promulgation of prohibitory orders under section 144 of the CrPC.
-The violence finally calmed down on 9 September after Several of Hindu business establishments and residences were looted, destroyed and burnt, dozens of Hindus were severely injured and many muslims also and one Muslim person dead by shooting and several Hindu temples were desecrated and vandalized.
+The violence finally calmed down on 9 September after Several of Hindu business establishments and residences were looted, destroyed and burnt, dozens of Hindus were severely injured several Hindu temples were desecrated and vandalized.